 The price is great for starters who are looking for cheaper insoles as their first.
 The inserts are also trimmable to fit.

 - Shock absorber

 - Not long-lasting given the price

 SOLE Ultra Softec is a heat-moldable footbed that aims to improve the foot’s comfort because they are moldable.
 This means that whatever the shape of your foot or how high or low the arch is, the custom footbed can make your foot feel at ease.
 The manufacturer made it this way because they believed that not all mass-produced shoe inserts could support and fit every foot perfectly.

-The insole makes shock absorption as one of its main qualities.
-It has a 3.2 mm of Softec which is a shock absorbing material.
-The footbed is constructed with the combination of three layers.
+The insole makes shock absorption one of its main qualities.
+It has a 3.2 mm Softec which is a shock-absorbing material.
+The footbed is constructed with a combination of three layers.
 From the bottom of the middle part is made of foam and a top cover.
-To detail, the bottom layer is made of high-density EVA foam that has a distinct shape at the arch and heel.
+In detail, the bottom layer is made of high-density EVA foam that has a distinct shape at the arch and heel.
 This foam maximizes the support delivered by the brand.